 An early morning trip to the Montana/Idaho state line was in order so we could spend the majority of our day on the Route of the Hiawatha Trail.
 A rails to trails mountain biking route took us down 15 miles of the most scenic riding I’ve ever been on.
 This route followed the original route of the Milwaukee Railroad as we crossed seven steel trestle bridges and through 10 tunnels that have all been here for more than 100 years.
 Along the way, numerous informative signs told us the rich history of the area and the trail we were on.
 After completing 15 downhill miles, a shuttle bus was waiting at the bottom to take us back to the top.

 Overall the trip will always hold a special place in my heart and now I’m going to have to budget a lot more time when I take I-90, as I have many new favorite places to make stops for.

-Related: Alberton, Arts and Culture, Family Fun, Fishing, Frenchtown, Getting Around, Haugan, I-90 Corridor, Montana, Outdoor Fun, Parks, Saltese, Shopping, Spring, St. Regis, Stay, Summer, Superior, Vacation, Water Fun, Wildlife
+Related: Alberton, Biking, Family Fun, Fishing, Frenchtown, Getting Around, Haugan, I-90 Corridor, Montana, Outdoor Fun, Parks, Road Trips, Saltese, Shopping, Spring Fun, St. Regis, Stay, Summer Fun, Superior, Vacation, Water Fun, Wildlife